alauddin25524/vote/README.md

 # vote
-This app is for Vote test
+This app is for Vote test2